 In the same survey, only 10.8% of respondents said “Emilia Perez” deserved the win.
 Out of those respondents, about 70% said they were still surprised to hear “Wicked” didn’t win.

-Senior Belle Eder said the movie wasn’t even worth watching and she said she was unpleasantly surprised when she did some research on the movie and listened to the songs.
+Senior Bella Eder said the movie wasn’t even worth watching.
+She said she was unpleasantly surprised when she did some research on the movie and listened to the songs.

 “I watched a video that explained the entire plot of the film to me, so I didn’t have to actually watch it,” she said.
 “When I first heard [one of the songs], I was pretty concerned.”

-Not only was “Wicked” a better musical, but it was also healthily inclusive, casting actors of many different races, ethnicities, sexualities and physical appearances.
+“Wicked” was healthily inclusive, casting actors of many different races, ethnicities, sexualities and physical appearances.

-“Emilia Perez,” on the other hand, could be seen as problematic, especially since the plot involves someone who transitions to another gender so they can escape drug charges and avoid being sent to prison.
+“Emilia Perez,” on the other hand, has been declared by many as problematic, especially since the plot involves someone who transitions to another gender so they can escape drug charges and avoid being sent to prison.

-The musical also conveys transgenderism as a negative concept through its various poorly written songs.
-One song, called “La Vaginoplastia,” is an offensive musical adaptation of a conversation regarding surgical sex-switch which is poorly explained with trashy lyrics.
+The musical also conveys transgenderism as a negative concept through its songs.
+One song, called “La Vaginoplastia,” is an musical adaptation of a conversation regarding surgical sex-switch, which is poorly explained.

-Both “Emilia Perez” and “Wicked” promote different strong messages, and as evident by confusion on a national level, the movie about true friendship should have taken the trophy for the best musical.
+Both “Emilia Perez” and “Wicked” promote different strong messages, and as evident by confusion on a national level, many believe the movie about true friendship should have taken the trophy for the best musical.